-A National Weather Service Partner E-mail is issued when the potential exists for an excessive weather event in the next 3-7 days.
+A National Weather Service Partner E-mail is issued when the potential exists for an excessive weather event in the next 3-7 days and updates 7 day heat risk forecast.
 It is designed to provide an indication of areas where people may need to take precautions.